Kenora: Government

+The City of Kenora is governed by a city council that consists of six councillors and a mayor.
+The full council is responsible for setting municipal by-laws and policies and overseeing planning in the city.
+Under the Ontario Municipal Act, the full council is elected to a four year term.

+Dave Canfield served as mayor from 2000 until 2006, when he was defeated by Len Compton in that year's municipal election.
+Compton declined to run in the 2010 municipal election and Canfield was re-elected as his successor.
+The current mayor is Andrew Poirier.

 Kenora is represented in the House of Commons by Conservative MP Eric Melillo, and in the Legislative Assembly of Ontario by MPP Greg Rickford of the Progressive Conservative Party of Ontario.

-Dave Canfield served as mayor from 2000 until 2006, when he was defeated by Len Compton in the 2006 municipal election; Compton did not run in the 2010 municipal election, however, and Canfield was re-elected as his successor.
-The current mayor is Andrew Poirier.

 Some residents of Kenora, citing dissatisfaction with the level of government service provided to the region by the provincial government, have proposed that the region secede from Ontario to join the province of Manitoba.